stjet/hedgeblog/posts/hex_to_bytes_and_back.md

 I've written a lot of Javascript over the past few years.
 How much?
 I'm not sure, but 100 thousand lines is probably a good estimate^\[0\]^^\[1\]^.
-The two functions  that I've written the most, over and over, are no doubt the function to turn hexadecimals to bytes, and vice versa.
+The two functions  that I've written the most, over and over (and over and over and over... and over), are no doubt the function to convert hexadecimals to bytes, and vice versa.

 Part of this is because I do a lot of stuff related to cryptography and cryptocurrency (which, no surprise, is basically just *more* cryptography), which involves tons of work with bytes and often, converting them to hex for storage or display.
 The other part is because Javascript doesn't have a builtin way to convert hex to bytes or the other way around (Node.js apparently has `Buffer.from` but I never use that), and also because I just like writing things from scratch, which you may notice is a common theme in this blog.
 In addition to my trademark unnecessarily long sentences, of course.